This post looks at tag questions and how to use them correctly.

 Spot the difference

-Let’s imagine that you’re in a job interview and the following sentences are asked:
+Let’s imagine that you’re in a job interview and the potential employer asks you one of the following questions:

 - Can you start on Monday?